 What Size Is Carry-On Luggage?

 There are many different styles and sizes of carry-on luggage.
 However, you are usually limited by a maximum size.
 There is an overall combined limit and a “per side” limit, so it is important to measure each side.
 Though it can vary from airline to airline, the typical size is 24″ x 16″ x 9″ or a combined limit of 45 inches.
 Additionally, some airlines may have weight limits in place.
 It is vital that anyone planning to bring a bag on board checks the limits by their particular airline, as the sizing can vary and is subject to change.
 You will also need to make sure it fits through TSA scanning machines and it meets other airport security requirements.

 What Is The TSA Carry-On Size Limit?

 The TSA (Transportation Security Administration) does put some limits in place regarding what items can be carried on board an airplane.
 However, the TSA does not place restrictions on the size of carry-on baggage–this is, instead, left to the airlines themselves.
-As such, following the limits set by your airline is perfectly acceptable.
+As such, following the limits set by your airline is perfectly acceptable as there is no TSA carry-on size.
 In addition to measuring the bag yourself, you will likely find “bag holders” at the airport that you can use to check the size of your bag and make sure that it fits and will not give you any problems when the time comes to board your flight.